Battle of Sidi Barrani: Italian defensive preparations

 In December 1940 the 10th Army in Egypt had been reinforced to about nine Binary, Blackshirt and colonial divisions east of the frontier and had begun unit reliefs, which made it harder for the British to establish the Italian order of battle.
 Fortified camps had been built widely spaced, on an arc about 50 mi long from the sea to the escarpment.
 The 10th Army in the area of Sidi Barrani numbered about 40,000 men and on 8 December, the 1st Libyan Division, the 2nd Libyan Division of the Libyan Corps (Lieutenant-General Sebastiano Gallina) were on a 22 mi line, in the fortified camps at Maktila, Tummar, with the 4th CC.NN.
 Division "3 Gennaio" (General Merzari) in reserve, about 12 mi away at Sidi Barrani, with Gallina and the Libyan Corps headquarters.

 The Maletti Group was at Nibeiwa, the 63rd Infantry Division "Cirene" (General Spatocco) of the XXI Corps (General Dalmazzo), was at Rabia and Sofafi 19 mi west of Nibeiwa.
 The 64th Infantry Division "Catanzaro" had been moved east of Buq Buq to the Khur–Samalus area, behind the Nibeiwa–Rabia gap.
 To the west was the XXIII Corps with the 1st CC.NN.
 Division "23 Marzo", 2nd CC.NN.
 Division "28 Ottobre"; the 62nd Infantry Division "Marmarica" was on the escarpment from Sofafi to Halfaya.
-The 10th Army had about 80,000 men, 250 guns, 120 tanks inside Egypt.
+The 10th Army had about 80,000 men, 250 guns and 120 tanks inside Egypt.
 The British thought that the 5° Squadra in Egypt had about 250 bombers and an equal number of fighters, with reinforcements in Italy.
 On 9 December, the actual number was 140 bombers, 191 fighters and ground attack aircraft.
 Some bombers were far to the west at Tripoli and others at Benghazi and Tmimi.
 The short-range fighters and reconnaissance aircraft were at Tobruk, El Adem and Gambut.

 Battle

 Capture of Sidi Barrani

 Selby Force guarded the eastern approaches to Sidi Barrani, as the rest of the WDF attacked the fortified camps further inland.
 On 10 December, the 4th Armoured Brigade, which had been screening the attackers from a possible Italian counter-attack from the west, advanced northwards, cut the coast road between Sidi Barrani and Buq Buq and sent armoured car patrols westwards.
 The 7th Armoured Brigade remained in reserve and the 7th Support Group blocked an approach from Rabia and Sofafi to the south.
 News of the fall of Nibeiwa reached Selby at 3:20 p.m. who sent troops to block the western exists from Maktila.

 Difficult going and darkness slowed the move and the 1st Libyan Division escaped.
 Late on 9 December, O'Connor and Beresford-Pierce sent the 16th Infantry Brigade (Brigadier Cyril Lomax) from reserve to cut the roads into Sidi Barrani, two field artillery regiments supported the advance and the 7th RTR rushed to get unserviceable tanks back into action.
-Sidi Barrani was defended by two Italian divisions in eight strongpoints, each defended by a battalion but the defensive perimeter was too long for effective command.
+Sidi Barrani was defended by two Italian divisions in eight strongpoints, each held by a battalion but the defensive perimeter was too long for effective command.